-However, if you would like to have your own Web space to develop custom pages, you may do so.
-If you like to use an HTML editor such as Dreamweave, you will want to request a hosting account .
+- If you would like to have your own Web space to develop custom pages, you may do so.
+If you like to use an HTML editor such as Dreamweaver, you will want to request a hosting account .
 Please read through the form and submit it.
 Your account will be processed, and you will be contacted when it's ready.

 - Get your website linked from www.tmcc.edu.
 Once your site is completed and published, be sure to fill out the Link My Web Page form to get your site linked and be listed on the faculty Web page directory.

 - Note: All instructional/faculty Web pages should link back to the main TMCC website (www.tmcc.edu).
 It is advised to develop a footer to be displayed on all pages which gives visitors contact information, a link back to your department's home page and the main TMCC home page.

 - If you have any questions or require additional assistance, please contact us.